 How To Properly Train Your Puppy

-Training a puppy is an enormous topic - more than we can cover in this article!
-For that reason, we’ll focus on two crucial aspects of training a puppy that has just arrived at your home: potty training and crate training.
+Training a puppy is an enormous topic—more than we can cover in this article—but let's look at the two most crucial aspects of training a puppy that's new to your home: potty training and crate training.

 Potty Training Your Puppy

 Potty training your puppy takes time and patience.
 Expect mistakes, but remain consistent, and your puppy will be house-trained in a few weeks.

 What is one of the biggest parts of potty training your puppy?

 Setting a consistent routine!

 Take your puppy outside at regular intervals every day, making sure to use the same place for pottying over and over again.
 (Puppies are motivated to continue soiling in areas that smell like urine or feces).

 Praise your puppy or give them treats immediately after they relieve themselves.
 This will reinforce the idea that going to the bathroom outdoors is what’s expected of them.

 Although you must have a potty training schedule to encourage consistency, you have a lot of flexibility in how you set it.
 However, we recommend giving your puppy a chance to potty after sleeping and after eating and drinking.

 Generally speaking, a puppy can control their bladder for one hour for every month of age.
 So, if your puppy is two months old, they can hold it for about two hours.

 But if you exceed that time, your puppy is bound to have an accident!

 Another vital part of establishing a routine is setting a puppy feeding schedule.

 Puppies under four months of age need to be fed three times a day.

-Consistently scheduling these feeding times means your puppy will need to potty consistently as well, making housetraining easier for both of you.
+If you consistently schedule feeding times, your puppy will need to potty at consistent times as well, making housetraining easier for both of you.